 And most of this is perfectly legal under Australia’s taxation laws.

-Displayed information has been collated from the six years of tax data made public by the Australian Tax Office.
-This information was last updated 10 December 2020.
+Displayed information has been collated from the eight years of tax data made public by the Australian Tax Office (ATO).
+This information was last updated 3 November 2022.

 Fossil fuel companies paying less than their fair share

 |wdt_ID||Company||Sector||Total income||Percent of which paid as income tax|

 |2||AMPOL LTD||Oil & Gas||192,484,237,962.00||0.40|

 |3||BP REGIONAL AUSTRALASIA HOLDINGS PTY LTD||Oil & Gas||181,585,860,229.00||1.30|